Kazerne Dossin Memorial, Museum and Documentation Centre: Museum

 In 2001, the Flemish Government decided to expand the site by constructing a new museum complex opposite the old barracks.
 It opened its doors in September 2012 under its present name.
 Fort Breendonk, a Nazi prison camp near Mechelen, is also open as a museum.

+In 2026, the Kazerne Dossin memorial centre completed the recording of 25,843 deportees as part of a commemorative project called Every Name Matters.
+For two and a half years, participants recorded the names as a form of remembrance meant to restore personal identity to victims of Nazi deportations.
+According to the memorial centre, each name is played back within the memorial space as part of an ongoing commemorative installation.

 Criticism

 In November 2019, general director Christoph Busch resigned because, in his view, the daily management was focused too much on the Holocaust memorial aspect and not enough on documenting current human rights violations.
 In March 2020, half of the 18 members of the scientific advisory council resigned after a December 2019 incident where the daily management abruptly cancelled a ceremony where Pax Christi would deliver its peace ambassadorship to Middle East expert Brigitte Herremans.
 The nine academics said Kazerne Dossin should not be a place to develop the current politics of Israel.
 Jewish groups had protested the award, claiming Herremans is a pro-Palestinian activist who supports sanctions against Israel and had claimed that pro-Israel activists "vastly inflate" antisemitism.